Skip to main content

 Promise Scholarship for West Virginia Residents

 The Promise Scholarship is sponsored by the state of West Virginia.
-To be considered, you must be a West Virginia resident and complete the Promise application and the FAFSA by May 1.
+To be considered, you must be a West Virginia resident and complete the Promise application and the FAFSA.
+The deadline is usually March 1.
+The Class of 2024 deadline has been extended to September 1 due to the delayed FAFSA launch.

 WVU scholarships usually are offered in addition to Promise.